Siemens names new CFO, makes more board changes

 There were also further changes made to the management board on Wednesday, with Brigitte Ederer, 57, who oversees personnel issues, resigning from her post by mutual agreement.

-A person familiar with the matter said her departure was due to the Austrian manager's poor relationship with labour representatives at the German engineering group.
+A person familiar with the matter said her departure was due to the Austrian manager's poor relationship with labor representatives at the German engineering group.

-Powerful German labour union IG Metall, which is represented on Siemens' supervisory board, put pressure on the board's Chairman Gerhard Cromme to dismiss Ederer, the person said.
+Powerful German labor union IG Metall, which is represented on Siemens' supervisory board, put pressure on the board's Chairman Gerhard Cromme to dismiss Ederer, the person said.

 Board member Klaus Helmrich, 55, will take over Ederer's duties from October, in addition to his position as chief technology officer.